sckieran/Metabarcoding_Pipeline_Waits/README.md

 **What if I want to use remote BLAST to query all of NCBI?**

 Sure, that's fine, start the pipeline at step 3 and then run the step_4_remote_blast_option.sh or step_4_remote_wrapper.sh (for head nodes and SLURM clusters, respectively).
 Expect the BLAST search to take several hours depending on the number of sequences, and make sure you have a good internet connection.
-If running on the standalone servers/head nodes of RCDS, I recommend using screen so the run will continue even if your pipe breaks.
+If running on the standalone servers/head nodes of RCDS, I recommend using `screen` for all steps, but especially step 4, so the run will continue even if your pipe breaks.

 **This pipeline is not designed for microbial metagenomics at 16S**.
 I say this because there is an immense, incredibly well-maintained array of resources for 16S microbial amplicon sequencing, some commercial and some open source, that will be infinitely better than this pipeline.